remydecoupes/covid19-tweets-mood-tetis/README.md

     ![eval10_uniquelocation_corpus-state](readme_ressources/eval10_uniquelocation_corpus-state.png "percentage of unique location for words extracted")

     Few comments :
-    From matrix build in eval 8 and 9 (state coverage), we drop all duplicates, count word that have unique location and normalize on the length of extracted term by measure
+    From matrix build in eval 8 and 9 (state coverage), we drop all duplicates, count word that have unique location and normalize on the length of extracted term by measure.

     **We see that H-TFIDF have more word with unique location that the others.
-It can then extract terms specific of a location**
+It can then extract terms specific of a location**.

+    H-TFIDF works better thant TF/TF-IDF for state with big amount of tweets (England)